risc0/risc0/website/api_versioned_docs/version-1.0/trusted-setup-ceremony.md

 The circuit we are securing is the RISC Zero STARK Verify circuit, which is open source and [available on GitHub][stark-verify-circom] (along with [a short library][risc0-circom-library] it depends on).

 To ensure that the circuit itself does not have security holes, we have used a mixture of good software engineering practices, internal security reviews, and external audits.
-We have published these audits: [you can read more details and the audits themselves][audits-readme].
+We have published these audits: you can read more details and the audits themselves [here][audits-readme].

 ## The Transcript Matches the Circuit